bahamas10/node-xbox-hid-controller/README.md

 - Event `vaules`: emitted whenever the controllers state is changed, contains information about the buttons pressed and axis moved

+Because `XboxController` inherits from `HID.HID` ([node-hid](https://github.com/node-hid/node-hid)),
-Because this class is a subclass of `HID.HID` from [node-hid](https://github.com/node-hid/node-hid), you can also subscribe to the events emitted directly by this object.
+you can also subscribe to the events emitted directly by this object.

 - Event `error`: any possible error with the HID device
-- Event `data`: the raw data buffer from the device, this is parsed for you and emitted in a nicer form with the `values` event
+- Event `data`: the raw data buffer from the device, this is parsed for you and emitted in a nicer format in the `values` event

 Installation
 ------------

+Install the module

     npm install xbox-hid-controller